All of your personal questions regarding birth control and sexual health answered here.

 Some are better at treating acne than others.

 When you are using a birth control method that stops your period, it does not cause you to gain weight.
-What you put in your mouth sure does.

 So what happens to your period?